 We have clear stress management, incident management, and debriefing processes, to support staff through difficult and challenging experiences.
 We also have in-house workplace wellbeing activities run by and for our own staff.
 This is in addition to City of Edinburgh Councils Workforce wellbeing initiatives and Employee Assistance Programme.

-Department: Health and Social Care Partnership Closing Date: Friday 19 March 2021 A vacancy has arisen for the right...Apply For This Job
+Department: Health and Social Care Partnership Closing Date: Friday 28 May 2021 An experienced individual to join our busy domestic...Apply For This Job